- The Framework

 Using information under the Open Government Licence

-There is no need to register or formally apply for the Open Government Licence and no charges or fees are involved for using information under the licence.
+There is no need to register or formally apply for the OGL and there is no charge for using information under the licence.
 Users simply need to ensure that their use of information complies with the terms.

 What information can I use under the Open Government Licence?

-If you come across an information resource that says it is made available under an Open Government Licence, you are authorised by the information provider to use it consistent with those licence terms.
+If you come across an information resource that says it is made available under the OGL, you are authorised by the information provider to use it consistent with those licence terms.
 Much of this information will be accessible on public sector web sites, online portals or printed publications.